NavanithanS/phpswitch/README.md

 #### Unsupported Shell

-If you're using a shell other than Bash or Zsh, the script will use ~/.profile.
-You may need to manually source this file or consider contributing support for your shell!
+PHPSwitch now supports Bash, Zsh, and Fish shells.
+If you're using another shell, it will use ~/.profile.

 ## Contributing